AntkiewiczGrzegorz1997/ChallengeAir/README.md

 ## Getting Started

-To get start the app clone the repository, open terminal in the location of the cloned repository and:
+To start the app clone the repository, open terminal in the location of the cloned repository and:

 ```bash